radar07/obsidian-notes/my-vault/Books/The Kubernetes Book.md

 ### Control Plane

-1. Control Plane runs a collection of s
+1. Control Plane runs a collection of system services (masters, heads, head nodes) that make up the control plane of the cluster.
+2. Multiple control plane nodes can configured for high availability
+#### API server

+* Internal and external user components communicate through API server - all roads lead to the API server

+#### Controller manager and Controllers

+#### Scheduler

+#### Cloud control manager